DNS for Services and Pods

 of the Service.

-a name of the form
+depending on the IP family of the service, for a name of the form

 my-svc.my-namespace.svc.cluster-domain.example.
 Unlike normal

 Services, this resolves to the set of IPs of the pods selected by the Service.

 Clients are expected to consume the set or else use standard round-robin

 SRV Records are created for named ports that are part of normal or Headless

 For each named port, the SRV record would have the form

 For a regular service, this resolves to the port number and the domain name: